-Simone Biles, Naomi Osaka and More Olympians Go for the Gold at 2021 Met Gala - E!
+Simone Biles, Sunisa Lee and More Olympians Go for the Gold at 2021 Met Gala - E!
 Online

 The USA silver medal-winning women's gymnastics team from 2020 was well-represented, as Simone Biles and Sunisa Lee attended the Met Gala.
 Both women won individual medals in Tokyo, as Simone took home the bronze in the balance beam, while Sunisa, who is set to compete on Dancing With the Stars season 30, took gold in the all-around and bronze in the uneven bars.

-Other athletes at the event who competed in Tokyo were Naomi Osaka and Alyson Felix, while Serena Williams, Venus Williams and Russell Westbrook were among the stars who had represented their home country during previous Games.
+Other athletes at the event who competed in Tokyo were Naomi Osaka and Allyson Felix, while Serena Williams, Venus Williams and Russell Westbrook were among the stars who had represented their home country during previous Games.

 Keep scrolling to see the athletes' victorious looks on the carpet, and click here for our full 2021 Met Gala coverage.